 Wouldn’t it be awesome if you knew how to read a book a day?

-Most people read a couple books a year.
-But can you imagine how much you could learn if you were able to read more efficiently?
+Most people read a couple of books a year.
+But can you imagine how much you could learn if you were able to read faster?

 Reading on a regular basis is sure to help, but most people aren’t aware of the specific strategies they need to use to become a speed reader.

 You can learn how to read a book a day.
 Sound far-fetched?
 It’s true.
-You have the ability to become a speed reader of epic proportions!
+You have the ability to master speed reading to epic proportions!
 You just have to learn how to unlock the super learner in you.

-Like most things, becoming a more efficient reader is all about practice, practice, practice!
+Like most things, becoming a more efficient reader is all about practice and persistence!

 But if you want to learn how to read a book a day, you need more than a consistent investment of time.
-You need the down low on how those speed readers tackle so many books in so little time.
+You need to learn the strategies that speed readers use to tackle so many books in so little time.